 To report a crime and disorder you must contact the Police – please dial 999 in an emergency or 101 in a non-emergency.
 Should the police require CCTV footage for their investigations they will contact us.

 Many people are installing closed-circuit television (CCTV) as a home security measure as it’s proved to be an effective tool in fighting crime.
-Cameras used for limited household purposes are not subject to the Data Protection Act 2018.
+Cameras used for limited household purposes are not subject to current data protection legislation.

-However, if the footage covers areas beyond this, such as neighbouring streets or other properties, it may create problems.
+However, if the footage covers areas beyond this, such as neighbouring streets or other properties, it may create problems and will need to comply with data protection law.
 There could be issues regarding privacy and harassment if you’re being recorded in your home.

 The first step is to speak to your neighbour to see if they’ll reposition the camera so that it doesn’t point at your property.
 If that doesn’t work and you want to take further action, we recommend getting legal advice from a solicitor.